ahmetegesel/gql-enterprise-boilerplate/README.md

-# gql-samples
+# graphql-compose-poc

-Samples are separeted to branches.
+A PoC project to experiment graphql-compose library.